bgreenlee/scrabble-suggest/README.md

 2. Index:

         ./scrabble-indexer <path to word list>
 This builds the index file.
-A standard word list is included at `data/words.txt`.
+A public domain word list is included at `data/word_list_moby_crossword-flat/word_list_moby_crossword.flat.txt`.
 You can pass it a different word list if you have one.
 This only needs to be done once (unless you change the word list).
 3. Run:

         ./scrabble-suggester <letters>